WestHealth/pyvis/pyvis/source/tutorial.rst

 .. image:: jup.png

-.. note:: while using notebook in chrome browser, to render the graph pass additional kwarg cdn_resources as remote or inline
+.. note:: while using notebook in chrome browser, to render the graph, pass additional kwarg 'cdn_resources' as 'remote' or 'inline'